Jammu and Kashmir cricket team

-The Jammu & Kashmir cricket team is a cricket team based in the Indian union territory of Jammu and Kashmir, run by JKCA.
+The Jammu and Kashmir cricket team is a cricket team based in the Indian union territory of Jammu and Kashmir, run by JKCA.
 It is in the Elite Group C of the Ranji Trophy.
 Its main home ground is the Sher-i-Kashmir Stadium in Srinagar, and it also plays at Gandhi Memorial Science College Ground in Jammu.

 History

 Jammu and Kashmir first took part in the Ranji Trophy in 1959–60.
 Until recent seasons it had always been one of the weaker teams.
 Its first victory did not come until the 1982–83 season, when it defeated Services by four wickets.
-As of mid-November 2020 it had played 301 matches in the competition and won only 32 times, against 199 losses.
+As of mid-February 2026 it had played 335 matches in the competition and won 46 times, against 207 losses.

 In recent seasons Jammu and Kashmir has been more successful.
 In 2013–14, the team qualified for the knockout stage of the Ranji Trophy after a gap of more than 10 years.
 Placed in Group C, the state team, which last qualified for the knockout stage in 2001–02 season, notched up four outright wins in the league round to pip Goa by .001 points on net run rate for a berth in the quarterfinals.
 Later in 2015–16, the team led by Parvez Rasool defeated heavyweights Mumbai at Wankhade Stadium.
 However, in the following seasons, the team again lost the rhythm.
 In the ongoing 2018–19 season, they won three out of nine games played, finishing at number six in Group C points-table.

 Sunil Joshi was the former coach of the team.
 In 2014, the side tasted early success under him by beating the Ranji giants Mumbai cricket team at Wankhede Stadium in the prelim rounds of Ranji Trophy in 2014–15.

 The board appointed Irfan Pathan as mentor cum player of the team ahead of the 2018–19 season.
 He went to Jammu and Kashmir a few months before the start of domestic season and spent his time with the youngsters there.

+Jammu and Kashmir's best season to date came in 2025–26, when they won the Ranji Trophy for the first time in their history.
+After finishing the league and knockout stages with strong performances, J&K reached the final against Karnataka and secured the title by virtue of a first-innings lead after the match ended in a draw.
+J&K’s campaign featured key victories over Madhya Pradesh by 56 runs in the quarter-final and Bengal by six wickets in the semi-final, successfully chasing a target of 126 runs.
+This historic triumph marked the team’s maiden Ranji Trophy championship.